Subscribe to our insights, updates, and tech news

 You can find more info on building dynamic queries and passing through an OPENQUERY, on the official support page: Pass a variable to a linked server query

-Procedures vs Functions with OPENQUERY
+Procedures vs functions with OPENQUERY

 Both Stored Procedures and Functions work well with OPENQUERY requests.
 There’s one major difference, which comes handy to know while building your data architecture.
 Functions in SQL Server do not allow the usage of dynamic queries with EXEC statements.
 Thus, if your use case includes triggering an OPENQUERY with parameters, then using procedures is the way to go.
 On the other hand, if the use case dictates usage of a non-parameterized, straightforward OPENQUERY, then a function will suffice for the job.